 Whether you have long-term renters or are looking for new tenants, a little landscaping work can go a long way.
 The exterior is the first thing your tenants see when they drive up, so spend some time on some easy but impactful projects.

-Plant seasonal flowers or perennials, or get creative and build planters with items you already have.
+Plant seasonal flowers or perennials, or get creative and build planters with items you already have, like wine crates or barrels.
 Another simple, inexpensive option is to build a walkway using stepping stones, gravel or mulch.
 Step stones require minimal digging and are cost effective since you don’t need as many to cover a stretch of your lawn.
 No matter what materials you use, this is a DIY project you can knock out over the weekend.

 3. Upgrade your windows